 Let's start by taking a quick look at the contents of the box which, in addition to the smartphone, contains a second film, the quick guide (not very useful - more than anything else describes the smartphone in short), the 1 Ampere European charger, USB cable and in-ear headphones.
 These, unfortunately, do not have spare rubber pads, so we have to like them as they are, however the audio quality is not bad at all, and the cable is flat to prevent tangling.

 Features | 8

-Below it we immediately find the battery from 2200 mAh, also removable, the slot for microSD (for a maximum of 128 GB) and two SIM slots, one normal, one micro, both 4G, compatible with all frequencies, 800 MHz included; excellent switch from one card to another, as now on almost all devices that mount SoC Mediatek.
+Below it we immediately find the battery from 2200 mAh, also removable, the microSD slot (for a maximum of 128 GB) and two SIM slots, one normal, one micro, both 4G, compatible with all frequencies, 800 MHz included; excellent switch from one card to another, as now on almost all devices that mount SoC Mediatek.

-As for the rest, instead, we find power button and volume rocker on the right edge, only the microphone at the bottom, microUSB port and 3.5mm jack at the top and, finally, completely clean the left edge.
+As for the rest, however, we find the power button and volume rocker on the right edge, only the microphone at the bottom, microUSB port and 3.5mm jack at the top and, finally, completely clean the left edge.
 Behind, however, in addition to the "13 MP" camera with flash, we have the case placed at the bottom.